British National (Overseas) passport: Use in Hong Kong

-Use in Mainland China and Macau
+Use in mainland China and Macau

-From 31 January 2021, BN(O) passports are no longer recognised as valid documents in Mainland China and Macau.
-Hong Kong Permanent residents who are PRC citizens must use other travel documents such as Mainland Travel Permit and Hong Kong Identity Card.
+From 31 January 2021, BN(O) passports are no longer recognised as valid documents in mainland China and Macau.
+Hong Kong Permanent residents must use other travel documents such as Mainland Travel Permit and Hong Kong Identity Card.

 Use in the United Kingdom

-British Nationals (Overseas) are British nationals but not British citizens, and they are not considered 'foreign aliens' under UK law.
-BN(O) citizens do not need to apply for residence permits if they remain in the United Kingdom for up to 6 months.
-As Commonwealth citizens, BN(O) citizens who have leave to remain for longer than 6 months are eligible to register as a voter in the UK.
+British Nationals (Overseas) are British nationals but not British citizens.
+They are not considered 'foreign aliens' under UK law.
+BN(O) holders do not need to apply for residence permits if they remain in the United Kingdom for up to 6 months.
+As Commonwealth citizens, BN(O) holders who have leave to remain for longer than 6 months are eligible to register as a voter in the UK.
 They are also able to apply to join HM Civil Service or HM Armed Forces.
 After the passage of Hong Kong national security law, the UK government made it possible for BN(O) citizens to move to the UK permanently.

-Before July 2020, BN(O) citizens could visit the UK for up to six months (or three months when arriving from the Republic of Ireland).
+Before July 2020, BN(O) holders could visit the UK for up to six months (or three months when arriving from the Republic of Ireland).
 For longer stays or other purposes of visit, they needed to apply for the appropriate visas at UK diplomatic missions overseas.

-BN(O) citizens are currently ineligible to request the Registered Traveller service for using automatic e-gates at UK borders.
+BN(O) holders are currently ineligible to request the Registered Traveller service for using automatic e-gates at UK borders.

-From 31 January 2021, BN(O) holders will be able to apply for a visa which confers the right to work and study in the UK (known as the BN(O) visa).
-After continuous residence for five years, BN(O) citizens, like those of other qualifying immigrants in the UK, are eligible to apply for settlement, officially called indefinite leave to remain (ILR).
+Since 31 January 2021, BN(O) holders are able to apply for a visa which confers the right to work and study in the UK (known as the BN(O) visa).
+After continuous residence for five years, BN(O) holders, like those of other qualifying immigrants in the UK, are eligible to apply for settlement, officially called indefinite leave to remain (ILR).
 They can subsequently register as a British citizen after they have gained ILR for one year.

+Since 5 March 2021, BN(O) visa holder with 'imminent risk of destitution' will be able to apply for public funds on a case-by-case basis.

+Since 30 November 2022, the first generation adult descendants of BN(O) status holders can apply for the BN(O) visa.
+Applicants must be born after 30 June 1997, and can bring their qualifying dependents to come to live, work or study in the UK with a route to settlement and citizenship.

+In the 2023 United Kingdom local elections, Ying Lisa Shayne Perrett, a first-time BNO holder, was successfully elected as a councillor for the Bisley and West End constituency in the 2023 Surrey Heath Borough election after the Greater London Authority confirmed BN(O) have full voting rights on 2022.
+Perrett would be joined by Andy Ng, elected through the seat of Maiden Erlegh and Whitegates in the Wokingham Borough Council in the 2024 local elections, and Justin Ko, co-opted Town Councillor of Bletchley and Fenny Stratford Council, on 6 May 2025, for Manor North & Eaton Leys.